-All test units, including make-up testing, must be completed during your state's appropriate testing window.
+All test units, including make-up testing, must be completed during the appropriate testing window.
 Units may be scheduled at any time during your testing window.
 Contact your School Test Coordinator if you have any questions about your testing dates.